 What is your interpersonal attachment style, and how might it affect your relationship?
 Based on the works of Bartholomew and Horowitz, etc., there are four adult attachment styles: Secure, Anxious-Preoccupied, Dismissive-Avoidant, and Fearful-Avoidant.
 Most people have various degrees of the four attachment styles, which may change over time.

-Below are some of the most dominant traits of each type in personal relationships, excerpted from my publications (click on titles): “7 Keys to Long-Term Relationship Success” and “How to Get Over a Break-Up – Keys to Healing and Happiness Again.”
+Below are some of the most dominant traits of each type in relationships, with references from my book “7 Keys to Long-Term Relationship Success”.

 Secure Attachment Style

 Those with a strong Secure Attachment Style manifest at least a number of the following traits on a regular basis: